PCdLf/e4dashboard/README.md

 # e4dashboard

 Functions and modules to visualize and analyze empatica e4 data.
+For more information see:
+- de Looff, Duursma, Noordzij, Taylor, Jaques, Scheepers, de Schepper, Koldijk (2022).
+Wearables: An R Package With Accompanying Shiny Application for Signal Analysis of a Wearable Device Targeted at Clinicians and Researchers.
+Frontiers in Behavioral Neuroscience. [link](https://www.frontiersin.org/articles/10.3389/fnbeh.2022.856544/full)

 ## How to get started